mvturnho/OpenHaspDesigner/README.md

 ## drawing with Konva
 The Konva part makes use of One [ScaleStage](./src/draw/ScaleStage.js) and in this Stage we have a [GridLayer](./src/draw/GridLayer.js).
 On the Gridlayer we do all the drawing.
 The ScaleStage handles the zooming and panning.

 All OpenHasp objects (the graphical objects) are derived from the baseobject [HaspObject](./src/Hasp/HaspObject.js).
-The HaspObject has the mayor basics that every object needs;
+The HaspObject has the major basics that every object needs;
 - id
 - name
 - type (Button, Tabview, Tab etc)